 Following some research into humanism, I felt its central tenets chimed clearly with the manner in which I seek to live my own life.
 That is to say, fully, with compassion for others, and always among family and friends.

 I have been fortunate enough to undertake the required training to become a funeral celebrant, with the Humanist Association Scotland.
 I believe deeply that every life deserves respect, and should be remembered with warmth and compassion; and having written two novels -and undertaken an MSc in Publishing- I endeavour always to create a unique and personal tribute, that fully reflects the character and nature of the person for whom I have the privilege of commemorating.

-Based in Edinburgh, but with a tendency towards spending time in the Highlands, I’m happy to travel across Scotland to conduct funeral ceremonies.
-I can be contacted anytime on 07794 874318; or by email at email@example.com
+Based in Edinburgh, but with a tendency towards spending time in the Highlands walking and climbing, I’m happy to travel across Scotland to conduct funeral ceremonies and weddings.
+I can be contacted anytime on 07794 874318; or by email at firstname.lastname@example.org

 “Lots of complimentary comments about the funeral, people particularly mentioning it was full of warmth”